Food Allergies In Kids– Are IgG Food Sensitivity Tests Useful?

 They can be.
 But they are not always.

-There is no doubt in my mind that irritation caused by food is worth exploring if your child is exhibiting troubling symptoms of any kind.
-Food is one of 5 sources of stress I consider (the others are: toxic load & detox, nutrient imbalances, infection, gut imbalance).
+There is no doubt in my mind that irritation caused by food is worth exploring if your child is struggling with their health in any way.
+Food is one of 5 sources of stress I consider.
+(Read this post to learn about the others.)

 Why Are Food Sensitivities So Common & What Should We Do?

-It is estimated that 1 in 3 children suffers from a food sensitivity and the issue seems to be on the rise.
+It is estimated that 1 in 3 children suffers from a food sensitivity and the issue seems to be on the rise (source).

 - Increased exposure to environmental toxins is putting extra burden on our immune systems and making it more likely to over-respond,